docker/docs/ee/ucp/kubernetes/install-cni-plugin.md

 For Docker Universal Control Plane, [Project Calico](https://docs.projectcalico.org/v3.0/introduction/) provides the secure networking functionality for the container communication with Kubernetes.

-UCP supports third-party Container Networking Interface (CNI) plugins.
+UCP supports certified third-party Container Networking Interface (CNI) plugins.
 By default, Docker EE installs the built-in [Calico](https://github.com/projectcalico/cni-plugin) plugin, but you can override the default and install a Docker certified plugin.